it22185716/R26-IT-064/README.md

 Results and select page

 Improvements:
-The video content should displayed within the same user interface instead of opening it in a separate window or tab.
+1) The video content should displayed within the same user interface instead of opening it in a separate window or tab.
-Improve the model accuracy of AI-Based Meal Planning and Nutrition Management System and continue refining the remaining functionalities to enhance the overall system performance and user experience.
+2) Improve the model accuracy of AI-Based Meal Planning and Nutrition Management System and continue refining the remaining functionalities to enhance the overall system performance and user experience.
+3) The AI-Based Weak Student Detection quiz currently lacks a fixed one-hour time limit and may include more than 40 questions.
+It was recommended to restrict the quiz duration to one hour and limit the number of questions to 40 or fewer.
+Additionally, the subcategory of each question should not be displayed in the quiz UI to ensure fair evaluation
+4) The model comparison was conducted using only a single audio file (P0001.wav) to evaluate the Whisper models.
+This is insufficient to determine the best model version.
+Multiple audio files should be used to ensure a valid comparison.